conrad-krueger/Personal-Projects/Machine Learning/README.txt

 classifyEmAll.py (uses pkmn_img)
 -------------------------------------------
 Run:
 First download pkmn_img folder.
-Edit lines 20-22, by typing the directory of the pkmn_img folder where <INSERT DIRECTORY HERE> is seen. python classifyEmAll.py
+Edit lines 20-22 and 122, by typing the directory of the pkmn_img folder where <INSERT DIRECTORY HERE> is seen. python classifyEmAll.py

 Uses a CNN with a pretrained model (tf.keras.applications.MobileNetV2) to classifiy images of 3 starter Pokemon (Bulbasuar, Charmander, Squirtle).